Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

-This multifaceted task begins with preprocessing steps to cleanse datasets of any inconsistencies, errors, or irrelevant information using automated data ingestion workflows through tools like Apache NiFi, channeling data efficiently into Apache Druid for optimal analysis readiness.
+This multifaceted task begins with preprocessing steps to cleanse datasets of any inconsistencies, errors, or irrelevant information using automated data ingestion workflows through tools like Apache NiFi, channelling data efficiently into Apache Druid for optimal analysis readiness.
 The aim is to maintain data accuracy and integrity for a deeper, more precise understanding critical for informed decision-making.
 Concurrently, the development of interactive dashboards aims to transform this complex, cleansed data into accessible visual formats, enabling stakeholders—including policymakers, researchers, and citizens—to engage with data themes and patterns in a collaborative exploration environment.
 These dashboards, providing real-time monitoring and analysis, are crucial for facilitating quick, informed decisions and policy development, while promoting transparency and inclusivity.
 Together, these objectives strive to simplify data analysis and visualization processes through interlinked datasets and shared schemas, ultimately fostering a shared understanding and enhancing the thematic co-exploration’s impact.

 ### How can we achieve it?